alieAblaeva/document_processing/README.md

     ```

 3. **Set up MongoDB**:
-    Ensure you have a running MongoDB instance.:
+    Ensure you have a running MongoDB instance:
     ```sh
     docker-compose up -d